NSO Insurance: A Guide for Medical Professionals

 NSO offers over 80 different types of policies.
 Depending on your license and level of certification, every nurse in every capacity can find an NSO malpractice insurance policy that efficiently covers them.

 NSO provides policies for student nurses, employed nurses, and self-employed nurses.
-They have policies for locum tenens nurses, for CRNAs, and nurses that hold temporary licenses.
+They have policies for locum tenens nurses, CRNAs, and nurses who hold temporary licenses.

 They also offer policies designed specifically for business owners, nursing school faculty members, and physicians in private practice who want to provide their nurse employees with liability coverage.